Advanced Remote Storage Optimization: Making Remote Storage Feel Like Local NVMe

 - Configure Wireguard on remote storage server

-Create file /etc/wireguard/wg0.conf
+Create file /etc/wireguard/wg0.conf:

 [Interface]